Formal Resolution is commenced when:

 Whenever Formal Resolution is commenced, Investigation will proceed as follows:

-- As a first step, the Title IX Coordinator or Deputy Coordinator will meet with the Complainant and Respondent, separately, to describe the process and resources available.
+- As a first step, the Title IX coordinator or deputy Title IX coordinator will meet with the Complainant and Respondent, separately, to describe the process and resources available.
 Both the Complainant and the Respondent will be notified in writing (via email) of the nature of the complaint, a summary of the allegations in the complaint and the potential violations at issue.
 This notice of investigation will typically be provided within five (5) business days after the conclusion of the initial assessment.

-- The Title IX Coordinator or Deputy Coordinator will assign an investigator to conduct a prompt, thorough, fair, and impartial investigation of the report.
+- The Title IX coordinator or deputy Title IX coordinator will assign an investigator to conduct a prompt, thorough, fair, and impartial investigation of the report.
 Any individual designated as an investigator will receive annual training under Title IX and VAWA.
-The Investigator may consult with the Title IX Coordinator, Deputy Coordinators, or others during the Investigation as necessary.
+The Investigator may consult with the Title IX coordinator, deputy Title IX coordinators, or others during the Investigation as necessary.
 Both parties will be provided with the name of the assigned investigator.
 The Complainant and Respondent should inform the College of any actual bias or conflicts of interest in the choice of investigator.